jsgoupil/quickbooks-sync/README.md

 Version 1.0.0 supports .NET Standard 2.0.
 We follow the dependency injection standard to load the services.
 We abstracted the SOAP protocol so you only have to implement necessary services in order to make your queries to QuickBooks.

 Thanks to the Web Connector, you can communicate with QuickBooks Desktop.
-Users must download it at the following address: [http://marketplace.intuit.com/webconnector/](http://marketplace.intuit.com/webconnector/ "http://marketplace.intuit.com/webconnector/")
+Users must download it at the following address: [Intuit Web Connector](https://developer.intuit.com/app/developer/qbdesktop/docs/get-started/get-started-with-quickbooks-web-connector#download-and-install-the-quickbooks-web-connector)

 The Web Connector uses the SOAP protocol to talk with your website, the NuGet package takes care of the heavy lifting to talk with the QuickBooks Desktop.
 However, you must implement some services in order to get everything working according to your needs.
 The Web Connector will come periodically to your website asking if you have any requests to do to its database.
 With the nature of SOAP in mind, there are no protocols keeping the connection state between QuickBooks and your server.
 For this reason, your server needs to keep track of sessions with a database.